Donor Data: How to Turn Insights Into Donations

 7. Calling campaigns

-Subscribe to a good donor database software
+Subscribe to a good donor management software

 For example, through CallHub, one of the campaigns you can create is the peer-to-peer texting campaign.
 You can engage in two-way texting conversations with prospective donors and collect more information about their hobbies and interests, demographic details, etc. The best part?
 CallHub syncs with your database software (or CRM) so that all your data is organized and in one place.